ibm-cloud-docs/tg-cli-plugin/transit-gateway-cli.md

 :   Remote tunnel IP address for the GRE tunnel connection.

 `--base-connection-id`
-:    Optional: ID of the classic network connection that will be the underlay for the GRE tunnel.
-For use only with the `gre_tunnel` network type.
+:    Optional: ID of the classic network connection that is the underlay for the GRE tunnel.
+This option is for use only with the `gre_tunnel` network type.

 `--base-network-type`
 :   Network type of the base connection (`classic`).
-For use only with the `unbound_gre_tunnel` network type.
+This option is for use only with the `unbound_gre_tunnel` network type.

 `--network-type`
 :   Optional: Network type of the GRE connection.
 Values are `gre_tunnel` or `unbound_gre_tunnel`.
 The default value is `gre_tunnel`.